Saving Time and Money when preparing food!

 - Soups, Stir Fry and Casseroles: I always try to make things in bulk when I get home from shopping, but sometimes there is just not the chance to cook up everything.
 I love to cut up the veggies I cannot use right away and freeze them.
 Again, try to portion them in freezer bags so it is easier to just take out 1 or 2 bags to add to a recipe.
 You can even brown/caramelize onions and once it cools, put in bags to freeze and use later.

 Meat and Poultry

 - Poultry: We eat a large quantity of chicken.
 When I buy chicken, most of it gets cooked when I get home.
-Some I baste with salad dressing, or top with an herb mixture, and some is plain (just brushed with a little olive oil).
-I cook them, and slice it up to freeze.
+Some I baste with salad dressing or top with an herb mixture, and some are plain (just brushed with a little olive oil).
+I cook them and slice it up to freeze.
 When I want Chicken on a salad, I grab a bag from the freezer, thaw it in the microwave and toss it on my salad.
 I also use it in recipes that call for cooked chicken (casseroles mainly).
-We use it in our pitas, sandwiches and wraps as well.
+We use it in our pitas, sandwiches, and wraps as well.
 HUGE time saver!!!

 - Ground Meat: Almost EVERY recipe containing ground meet asks you to brown it…so why not buy in bulk, brown it all up, and put in containers for later use.
 Store it by the pound, so you know what you need when you go to use it in a recipe.

 - Shredded cheese: Buy block cheese and shred it yourself.
 It’s cheaper and you will have it on hand when you need it.
 Buy one block to shred, and slice the other one for use on sandwiches, crackers, snacks, etc… (Parmesan cheese is pricey to buy, but if you purchase the block and shred it yourself, it is way more affordable, and it lasts for a long time)